amphyvi/touchscreen-toggle/README.md

 ### Using the EXE app
 Run it like any other app, and it will toggle your touchscreen for you.
 Pin it to the taskbar or Start menu, create a desktop, whatever suits your workflow.
 However, you'll need to say Yes when the UAC prompt comes up.

-If you're security-minded like me, and require your password at UAC prompts... entering that every time you want to toggle touch gets pretty annoying.
+If you're security-minded like me, and you *also* require your password for UAC prompts... entering that every time you want to toggle touch gets pretty annoying.
 Just follow these (kind of technical, but very helpful) steps: https://superuser.com/a/1854880

 **Neither the script nor the EXE are signed.
 Do not use either one unless it has the correct MD5 sum, which you can find in each release's Release Notes.**